jtomori/vex_tutorial/README.md

 vector P1, P2, P3, P_new;

 // this is one way of reading attributes, this is only valid, when
-// point count is exactly the same in both inputs, attribute from second
+// point count is exactly the same in both inputs, then attribute from
-// input with the same @ptnum is retrieved
+// point from second input with the same @ptnum is retrieved
-// v@P can also be replaced with @P, since it can be guessed as it is commonly
+// v@P can also be replaced with @P, since its signature can be guessed as it is
-// used attribute, I prefer explicit declaration :)
+// commonly used attribute, however I prefer explicit declaration :)
 // v@ - vector, i@ - integer, f@ - float, 3@ - matrix3, p@ - vector4
 // 4@ - matrix4, 2@ - matrix2, u@ - vector2, s@ - string,
 //P1 = v@P;
 //P2 = v@opinput1_P; // inputs numbering starts at 0, therefore 1 refers to the second input

-// this approach is useful for querying attributes from different point (other from the currently processed one)
+// this approach is useful for querying attributes from different points (other from the currently processed one)
-// node inputs start as well from 0 (first input), 1 (second input) ...
+// node input numbering starts from 0 (first input), 1 (second input) ...
 P1 = point(0, "P", @ptnum);
 P2 = point(1, "P", @ptnum);

 // note that you can also read attributes from node, which is not connected
-// to the current node, use the "op:" syntax
+// to the current node using the "op:" syntax
 // this is valid for any function which is expecting geo handle (sampling from other volumes...)
-// Houdini network UI will not detect this dependency when Show -> Dependency links display is enabled P3 = point("op:../pig_shape", "P", @ptnum);
+// note that Houdini network UI will not detect this dependency when Show -> Dependency links display is enabled P3 = point("op:../pig_shape", "P", @ptnum);